 In Middle School, our students grow from peacemakers on the playground to cosmopolitan citizens.

 Relationships with local experts from NASA, the NSA, the Anacostia Watershed, and the University of Maryland (just to name a few) eliminate the line between school and the real world.
-During their capstone Year-End Projects, many of our students are frequently mentored by some of the most renowned experts in the area.

 For us, the community is always at the forefront of our educational purpose.
 For example: